softwaregroup-bg/ut-run/doc/k8s/README.md

 When ready, press the `submit` button

-## Install the implementation in the cluster
+## Install the application in the cluster

-Use the next screen to obtain the command for installing the implementation in the cluster:
+Use the next screen to obtain the command for installing the application in the cluster:

 ![copy command](06-copy.png)